dengsgo/go-decorator/README.md

 Simply add the `-toolexec decorator` parameter to the `go build` command.

 If you usually use `go build`, now all you need to do is add the toolchain parameter to become `go build -toolexec decorator`.
-Everything else is the same as before, no changes need to be made!
+Everything remains the same, no changes need to be made!

-The other subcommands of go are also used in the same way.
+The other subcommands of go are also utilized in the same manner.

 ## Code